10 things to do in Quilotoa

-A list of top ten most popular activities to do on a trip to Quilotoa.
+A list of top ten cool activities to visit the Quilotoa in Ecuador.
 Some are completely free, while others are offered for a minimum fee.
 Ready?
 Let's go!

 1) Shalalá Viewpoint